They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 One day, a professor asked students to write a review of the material they had read as a homework assignment.
 When he began to analyze their reviews, he encountered an interesting observation.

-Russian students believe that a job well done is one that is accepted without blots or corrections with the highest grade.
-And if there are many comments, questions and clarifications to the work, this is definitely a bad job (although these comments and questions do not necessarily indicate the quality of the review).
+Russian students believe that a job well done is one that is accepted without any mistakes or corrections with the highest grade.
+And if there are a lot of comments, questions and clarifications on the work, this is definitely a bad job (although these comments and questions do not necessarily indicate the quality of the review).

 Russians perceive any comment as an attempt at censoring, or even even as a reprimand.
 The fact that it turns out that they need to read the teacher's comments and questions and correct the work in accordance with them was received with great surprise.
 In their opinion, all they need to do is write the work and submit it, and everything that happens to it further is not part of the educational process.